-- Each student is assigned a mailbox in the photocopy room (MacKinnon 522). - Each students will be assigned a University of Guelph email address.
+Communication: Each student will be assigned a University of Guelph email address.
 This address is the University's primary mode of communication with you regarding important deadlines, course selection etc. Your email address will also be added to the department Listserv to ensure that you receive regular messages regarding important deadlines, awards applications and department lectures.
 If you have any issues with your email address, please contact Computing & Communications Services (CCS) at 58888help@uoguelph.ca.